RedefiningReality/Pokedex-App/README.md

 Bob is playing Pokémon and encounters one that he does not know the stats for in battle.
 He doesn't know which of his Pokémon would pair up well against this Pokémon.
 He downloads the Pokedex App and takes a picture of the unknown Pokémon he encountered.
 The app then shows him all the relevant stats and information about this Pokémon.
 He then looks at which Pokémon he has available and decides which one to use in battle.

 ### Scenario #2
-Bob was watching a Pokemon anime for the first time and was fascinated by what he saw.
-He was unfamiliar with some of the pokemon shown in the show and would like to know more about what pokemon he just saw.
-Bob used the web application to take pictures of the pokemon and found out who’s that Pokemon and fun facts about each one.
+Bob was watching a Pokémon anime for the first time and was fascinated by their abilities.
+He was unfamiliar with some of those Pokémon shown in the show and wanted to know more about them.
+Bob used the Pokedex application to take pictures of the Pokémon in the show and found out who they are and fun facts about each one.
 Bob is happy.

 ### Scenario #3